Yipara logoYipara

 Common Dog Ear Conditions

 Is your dog shaking their head or scratching their ears?
 Dog ear problems are one of the top reasons for vet visits.
 Here are the most common conditions our AI can flag patterns commonly associated with.
-Also try our cat ear photo analysis tool or dog vomit photo analysis tool or skin disease photo analysis tool.
+Also try our cat ear photo analysis tool or dog vomit photo analysis tool or skin photo analysis tool.

-Bacterial Ear Infection in Dogs (Otitis Externa)
+Bacterial Ear Infection in Dogs

 Dog ear infection is one of the most common health problems — affecting 1 in 5 dogs.
 Symptoms include redness, swelling, yellow or green discharge, and a strong unpleasant odor.
 Your dog may scratch their ear constantly, cry when the ear is touched, or tilt their head to one side.
 Breeds with floppy ears like Cocker Spaniels, Basset Hounds, and Labradors are especially prone.
-Dog ear infection treatment typically requires antibiotics prescribed by your vet.
+Dog ear infection treatment typically requires medication prescribed by your vet.
 How to treat dog ear infection at home?
 Gentle cleaning helps, but medication is usually needed.

 Dog Ear Yeast Infection

 A yeast infection in dogs ears is extremely common and incredibly itchy.
 The telltale sign?
 A sweet, musty smell with brown waxy buildup.
 Dog ears infection yeast is often triggered by allergies, moisture from swimming or bathing, or a weakened immune system.
 Your dog will scratch relentlessly and shake their head.
-Dog ear yeast infection treatment involves antifungal medication — ear drops, ointments, or oral medication.
+Dog ear yeast infection treatment involves vet-prescribed care — ear drops, ointments, or oral medication.
 Pictures of dog yeast infection in ear typically show brown, greasy discharge coating the ear canal.

 Ear Mites in Dogs

 Dog ear mites are tiny parasites that live inside the ear canal, causing intense itching and irritation.
 The classic sign is dark, crumbly discharge resembling coffee grounds.
 How do dogs get ear mites?
 Usually through contact with infected animals.
 What does ear mites look like in a dogs ear?
 You'll see dark debris, redness, and inflammation.
-Dog ear mites treatment involves prescription anti-parasitic drops.
+Dog ear mites treatment involves prescription drops.
 While less common than in cats, ear mites in dogs still occur, especially in puppies.
 Dog ear mites vs ear wax — mites produce dark crumbly debris, while normal wax is light honey-colored.

 Dog Ear Discharge & Bad Smell